loginom/site-articles-en-omegat/target/release-notes/loginom-6-3-4-release-notes.md

 **Connections to databases:** when jumping to the Connections page by the reference received using Share button, the following fix was required: "Cannot read property 'IRecordModel' of undefined" (#6157).

-**Connection to databases:** if connection via Cloudera ODBC driver for Hive was used, the following fix was done when selecting any table from the list in the wizard: "Table or view not found: HIVE..default.pokes" (#7709).
+**Connection to databases:** if connection via Cloudera ODBC driver for Hive was used, the following error occurred when selecting any table from the list in the wizard: "Table or view not found: HIVE..default.pokes" (#7709).

 **Connection to databases:** if connection via Cloudera ODBC driver for Hive was used, a fix was done when importing the struct or array fields (#7748).